 Income figures are intended as a guide only.

-Working hours are typically standard office hours but may involve long and irregular hours on occasions in preparation for a major case and for business development events.
+Working hours are typically standard office hours, but you should be prepared to work on a rota basis for some sets and for long and irregular hours on occasion - for instance, in preparation of a major case and for business development events.

 What to expect